 Challenges: Coke fines and heat

-Ludger Michalczak is SPP coordinator at Dow in Stade and is responsible for adjusting instrumentation and pipework at three plants: “Metso has identified our problem and has delivered a functioning solution.”
-Photo: Metso
+Ludger Michalczak is SPP coordinator at Dow in Stade and is responsible for adjusting instrumentation and pipework at three plants: “Neles has identified our problem and has delivered a functioning solution.”
+Photo: Neles

 A butterfly valve hadn’t been considered because its sealing surface is small compared to ball valves or plug valves, but Michalczak decided to try one anyway.
 The principle of the butterfly valve proved successful, but still needed improvement to fulfill the “bidirectional tightness” function specified by Dow.
 “It was essential for us that we finally put a stop to our longstanding problem with the valve in the DME reactor.
 We wanted to have a valve that was durable, reliable and safe.”

 This blog post has been up-dated in July 2020, due to company name change to Neles.